bnjbvr/rouille/README.md

 French idioms.

 This has been designed to be used as the official programming language to develop the future French sovereign operating system.

-If you're from the French
+If you're from the French or any other governement with French as an official
-government: I will be awaiting your donations on [liberapay](https://liberapay.com/bnjbvr/).
+language: I will be awaiting your donations on [liberapay](https://liberapay.com/bnjbvr/).

-You're from Quebec and don't feel at ease using only French words?
+You're from Quebec (or elsewhere) and don't feel at ease using only French words?

 Don't worry!
 French Rust is fully compatible with English-Rust, so you can mix both at your convenience.